 short performances by Pierre Bokma and Gijs Scholten van Aschat.
 The evening was filled with Shakespeare plays such as Richard II, Richard III, Romeo and Juliet, and Othello.

 On behalf of the board, Becking spoke a word of thanks for organizing the evening, and he thanked all guests for coming, after which he gave the floor to Micha van Os, third-year Bachelor student in Business Administration.
-She pointed out that the students look forward to strengthening the ties with the Founding Fathers and see it as their goal to maintain those ties for the next 75 years.
+She pointed out that the students look forward to strengthening the ties with the Founding Partners and see it as their goal to maintain those ties for the next 75 years.